Symphony Cash Balance

 Composer’s automated trading tries to align your portfolio holdings as closely as possible to the logic of your chosen symphonies.
 However, there are a few reasons why your symphony holds cash rather than invested assets at any given time.
-Here's a detailed breakdown to help you understand the various scenarios:

 1. Intentional Cash Buffer